saedelbarshly/skyloov/README.md

 3- run migrate

-4- run db:seed will add many tasks with for test
+4- run db:seed will add many tasks for test

 6- api collection will be in attached with mail also with repo